Modac/picoboot3/README.md

 ## Features

-### Firmware Update via UART/I2C
+### Firmware Update via UART/I2C/SPI

 Raspberry Pi Pico's built-in bootloader allows you to write firmware via USB or SWD.
 However, in some situations, other interfaces may be useful.
-Picoboot3 now offers the options of UART and I2C.
+Picoboot3 now offers the options of UART, I2C and SPI.

 Let's think about you have a custom Pico board that runs on a Raspberry Pi.
 You can provide end users with firmware update functionality without USB connectors.